 Sharon Mallon, Ph.D.

 Dr. Mallon received her doctoral degree in clinical psychology from the University of Connecticut in 2000.
 She completed her pre-doctoral internship at the Village for Families & Children in Hartford and post-doctoral work in a joint appointment with the University of Connecticut and the Connecticut Department of Mental Health & Addiction Services.
 She has worked in a variety of settings, including private practice, community mental health organizations, and schools.
 She is experienced treating anxiety disorders in adults and children of all ages, including generalized anxiety disorder, obsessive compulsive disorder, panic disorder, school refusal, and phobias.
-She has additional experience in psychological assessment and in treating mood disorders, couples and family issues, and childhood behavioral problems.
 Dr. Mallon has also completed Basic Training in EMDR.

 Mary Gover, M.A., LPC, NCC

 Mary Gover is a Licensed Professional Counselor and is certified by the National Board for Certified Counselors.
 She received her Master’s degree in Clinical Psychology at the University of Hartford in 2016.
 Mary completed her clinical internship at Community Health Resources in Bloomfield, CT treating a variety of mental health issues such as generalized anxiety, panic disorder, social anxiety, mood disorders, and substance use disorders.
 She also obtained three years of clinical assessment experience working in the neuropsychology program at Rhode Island Hospital.
 She is especially interested in cognitive behavioral and mindfulness-based interventions for anxiety and mood disorders, and the impact of stress and anxiety on physical health and wellness.